cathxrsis/cathxrsis.github.io/_drafts/bitcoin-democracy.md

 ### Cascading Proportional Representation

-The allocation of tokens to parties allows for and naturally leads to a fluid form of the Proportional Representation voting system.
+The allocation of tokens to parties allows for, and naturally leads towards, a fluid form of the Proportional Representation voting system.

 ### Using the Blockchain to implement tokens